 Martha Satinoff (Ballet) trained in Oklahoma, began her career as an apprentice with the Hartford Ballet, and went on to dance with the Maryland Ballet, American Ballet Theatre, Eglevsky Ballet, Metropolitan Opera Ballet, and Princeton Ballet.
 She worked with Frederic Franklin, Edward Villella, Natalia Makarova, Dermot Burke, Finis Jung and performed in works by Balanchine, McMillan, Tudor, Ailey, and John Butler.
 She directed the Charleston Civic Ballet School while dancing with her husband’s company, DanceSouth.

 After her performing career, Ms. Satinoff earned her degree in education from Edinboro University.
-Combining her experience as a performer, ballet teacher, and general educator, Ms. Satinoff is currently the head of the dance department at Bak Middle School of the Arts.
+Combining her experience as a performer, ballet teacher, and general educator, for many years, Ms. Satinoff was the head of the dance department at Bak Middle School of the Art has been dancing since age 3 growing up in her mother’s dance studio in Pennsylvania.
+Amy has studied tap, jazz, ballet and gymnastics.
+She has and continues to study Ballroom dancing.
+Continuing her dance classes at Broadway Dance Center in New York City, she has taken classes with Germaine Salsburg, Frank Hatchett Charles Kelly and Nicole Hockenberry.
+She has performed in Ohio at the Ameriflora event and New York City with The Broadway Dance Centers concert dancing the jazz choreography of Frank Hatchett.
+She has also performed the choreography of Germaime Salsburg.
+Now residing in Florida she is happy to share her love of dance.
 Ms. Satinoff’s classes are influenced by her work with great teachers and choreographers along with the repertory she danced.

 Her ballet classes emphasize the tradition and customs of ballet while using imagery, dynamics, and joy of movement.
 She enables her students to develop strong technique with musicality, a sense of line, andBe prepared It's going to be a great summer! pride in being a part of dance as an art form.
 She continues to further her studies by attending workshops at IADMS, FDA, and currently serves on the board of FDEO.